tbensky/PrologScheduling/README.md

 I'm happy to say, that after all of this time, I've finally written my first real Prolog program!

-The program actually does something useful too: it helps me with ongoing scheduling work I do as part of my job.
+The program is useful too: it helps me with ongoing scheduling work I do as part of my job.

 Pretty long time in coming, no?
 I've done a few things with Prolog, as you can see [here](https://www.codebymath.com/index.php/welcome/lesson_menu#prolog), [here](https://arxiv.org/abs/2108.09893), and [here](https://github.com/tbensky/physics_prolog).
 The program is this repo is the first "real" program though.

 ## Perception of Prolog

 Prolog has an odd and erroneous reputation out there (which is also how I used to think about it).
-It goes like this.
+It usually goes like this.

 I've read many Stackoverflow questions where someone will say something like "I need to automate some scheduling" or "I want to add